Leeds Male Voice Choir: Later years: 1953–2013

 John Wheeler took the Director's baton in 1962 with his wife Ursula as the accompanist.
 He was a principal singer at Leeds Parish Church and was also conductor of Batley Male Voice Choir and Phoenix Park Male Choir in Bradford.
 Wheeler led the choir and began a series of exchange visits in 1969 with Dortsfeld Male Voice Choir in Dortmund, Leeds' twin city in Germany.
 The choir developed a concert schedule across Yorkshire and took part in various music festivals across Northern England also performing at the Royal Academy of Music in London.

 In 1970, Leeds Male Voice Choir featured as part of the '1000 Voice Choir', accompanied by the Black Dyke Band which was recorded for Stars on Sunday on ITV, the choir also featured on the accompanying album issued in the same year.
 In 1971 the choir took first place at the Robertshaw Music Festival in Bingley.
 In 1974 the choir made a TV appearance on Hughie Green's Opportunity Knocks.
 In 1978 the choirs first album was released featuring some of the traditional male voice repertoire.

 Under the direction of Nigel Wears the choir performed in 1988 and 1991 in the ‘Thousand Yorkshire Voices' concerts in The Royal Albert Hall in London.
 Brass band accompaniment came from both Brighouse and Rastrick Brass Band and Sellers International Band.
 The choir again returned to the Royal Albert Hall in 1994 whilst directed by David Burnett.

-In 2013 led by conductor Will Prideaux the choir hosted the Sing For Heroes concert, gathering men from throughout the city to perform in Leeds Town Hall in aid of the charity Help For Heroes.
-The concert attracted a variety of new members and helped expand the size and quality of sound of the choir.
+In 2013 the choir hosted the Sing For Heroes concert, gathering men from throughout the city to perform in Leeds Town Hall in aid of the charity Help For Heroes.
+The concert attracted a variety of new singers.

 Recent years: 2014–present

-Following the appointment of Tim Knight, the choir launched a series of themed concerts, performing The Best Of British at Leeds Minster in June 2014.
-In 2015 the Hollywood Heroes concert played to a sell out audience at Morley Town Hall. returning in March 2019 for Back to Broadway.
+Following the appointment of Tim Knight, the choir launched a series of themed concerts, performing The Best Of British at Leeds Minster in June 2014. and then regularly across the city region.
 The choir lead the city's Festival of Remembrance in November 2018, commemorating one hundred years since the end of the First World War.
+Leeds Male Voice Choir celebrated one hundred years of singing in Leeds in Leeds Town Hall with Rothwell Temperance Band and The White Rosettes in September 2016, compered by Simon Lindley.